 When it comes to food and drink, the Dominican Republic has much influence from many different cultures including the Spanish, African, and Taíno.
 For example, a traditional lunch would consist of white rice, stewed beans, and beef.

 One of the more traditional meals on this exotic island is Sancocho.
 Depending on the part of the country you’re in, this dish consists of up to 7 different kinds of meat, as well as vegetables, which are then combined to make a traditional stew.

-Mangú is another very traditional dish which is usually served at breakfast, but occasionally shows up on the dinner table as well.
-Mangú is made from mashed plantains, fried cheese, fried salami and scrambled eggs.
+Mangú is another very traditional dish that is usually served at breakfast but occasionally shows up on the dinner table as well.
+Mangú is made from mashed plantains, fried cheese, fried salami, and scrambled eggs.

 It’s customary to leave a 10% tip if you’re satisfied with your meal.
 Some restaurants will automatically add a 10%-12% service charge to your bill, so be aware of this before adding the gratuity.
 On the other hand, cheaper restaurants may not include tax or a service charge at all.
 If you would like to tip the waiter, do so directly since money left on the table can easily be swiped.

 The currency for the Dominican Republic is the Peso.
 Some places may accept the US dollar, but in order to get the most out of your money, it’s always best to use the local currency.
 As with most foreign countries, cash is king.
 It’s always beneficial to carry cash rather than credit cards and traveler’s checks.
 There are many ATMs where you can get cash conveniently and also get competitive exchange rates.

 One of the top reasons to consider the Dominican Republic for your destination wedding is because of the many venues available to you.
 With so many options, you can easily accommodate all types of interests including those of your guests and yourselves.
 In fact, there are so many budget-friendly choices, the amount of money you spend on your wedding in the Dominican Republic really will depend on you.